The University of Wollongong’s (UOW) Policies and Procedures

 1) Why did the University of Wollongong allow a member of the public to make an anonymous fabricated complaint of ‘allegations of academic misconduct’ about student research that was completed 8 years prior to the complaint?
 This was a complaint by a member of the public who was known to the UOW executive for previous inappropriate behaviour in debating my research.

 2) How was it possible for the UOW to implement an investigation into my research when the complainant did not provide any evidence to support his allegations?
 And when UOW Emeritus Professor Brian Martin stated that the allegations did not qualify as “academic misconduct allegations”.
 And

 3) Why has the UOW allowed lobby group activists to use it’s procedures to harass and humiliate a UOW student?
-And to harm the credibity of the student’s PhD research on vaccination by promoting false and misleading claims about vaccines on the UOW website – written by non-experts in this field of study?
+And to harm the credibity of the student’s PhD research in the media with false and misleading information about the assessment and content of my PhD?

 4) UOW has also permitted academics who are not experts in social medicine (public health) to promote the government’s claims about vaccines on the UOW website.
 These academics have never researched in-depth the science and politics underpinning government vaccination policies.
 This is a specialised area of public health and humanities involving the science, politics, ethics and economic decisions in designing public health policy to protect community health.
 This was the specific topic of my in-depth PhD research.